15rohan/eth-deposit-tracker/README.md

 https://api.telegram.org/botYOUR_BOT_TOKEN/getUpdates
 ```

-Look for a JSON object that includes "chat":{"id":YOUR_CHAT_ID}.
-Note the YOUR_CHAT_ID value, as this is the ID of your chat.
+Look for a JSON object that includes `"chat":{"id":YOUR_CHAT_ID}`.
+Note the `YOUR_CHAT_ID` value, as this is the ID of your chat.

 ### Configure Environment Variables
-Create or Update .env File:
-In the root directory of your project, create a file named .env if it doesn’t already exist.
+Update `.env` File in `backend` directory.
-Add the following entries to the .env file, replacing the placeholders with your actual bot token and chat ID:
+Add the following entries to the `.env file`, replacing the placeholders with your actual bot token and chat ID:

 ```bash
 TELEGRAM_BOT_TOKEN=your_bot_token_here